15500687069/ENSO-X/README.md

 - `preprocess_godas_to_ensox.py`
 - `preprocess_oras5_to_ensox.py`

-CMIP6 data should follow the model list in Table S1, excluding the two missing models.
-The released package uses the following available CMIP6 models:
+CMIP6 data should follow the available CMIP6 models:

 - `ACCESS-CM2`
 - `ACCESS-ESM1-5`